bgkittrell/bitchin/README.markdown

 ## Bitchin (Boolean Values)

 This is a [bit field](http://en.wikipedia.org/wiki/Bit_field) that uses a single Integer column but allows you to store multiple Boolean values.
-Because the only value stored is an Integer and deserialization is only a binary operation it's very fast.
+Because the only value stored is an Integer and deserialization is only a binary operation, it's very fast.

 ### Usage

 By default Bitchin looks for an Integer column in your model called 'bit_flag'.
 This is all it takes to get working.

-`model User << ActiveRecord::Base
+    model User << ActiveRecord::Base
-   bitchin :active, :banned, :stupid`
+      bitchin :active, :banned, :stupid

 Otherwise you can specify the column name yourself.

-`model User << ActiveRecord::Base
+    model User << ActiveRecord::Base
-   bitchin({:column => :settings_flag }, :active, :banned, :stupid)`
+      bitchin({:column => :settings_flag }, :active, :banned, :stupid)

 Accessors are automatically added to your model.

-`user.stupid = true
+    user.stupid = true
     user.stupid? #=> true
-user.stupid #=> true`
+    user.stupid #=> true

 ### Important Notes